 - Our Standard describes ‘best practice’ for mines globally but also encourages mines at any level to come in and be recognized for continuously improving (see levels below).

-- We offer a self-assessment tool, verification of individual chapters of our Standard (called IRMA Transparency), and the IRMA 50, IRMA 75 and IRMA 100 Certified levels for further improved performance.
+- We offer a self-assessment tool, third-party independent verification and public reporting on performance (called IRMA Transparency), and the IRMA 50, IRMA 75 and IRMA 100 Certified levels for further improved performance.
 In the 50, 75, 100 levels of achievement, we always ensure a set of critical requirements are covered.
 See more in the graphic below.

 There needs to be a high bar, which is why all mines should follow the safeguards outlined in IRMA's Standard for Responsible Mining.
 We call on companies around the world to ensure the products they buy from mines meet these standards.